codemirror/website/site/examples/lang-package/index.md

 [lezer-generator](https://lezer.codemirror.net/docs/guide/#building-a-grammar)
 to create a JavaScript file.

-This first rule means that a document should be parsed as any number of `expression`s, and the top node of the syntax tree should be called `Program`.
+This first rule expresses that a document should be parsed as any number of `expression`s, and the top node of the syntax tree should be called `Program`.

 ```null
 @top Program { expression* }